ultraio/docs-blockchain/downloads/docs.md

 If you get `docker unavailable` error message make sure you have disconnected from docker container by clicking on the bottom-left corner.

 \
-For any further assistance don't hestitate to contract the team on [discord](https://discord.com/invite/U7raPf6qZu).
+For any further assistance don't hesitate to contract the team on [discord](https://discord.com/invite/U7raPf6qZu).

 ---
 title: 'Token Swap Overview'